AHHHZ975/SLAM-Duckietown/README.md

 ### Online Experiments on the virtual Duckiebot

 The online experiments were conducted using the Duckiematrix simulator, which emulates the physical environment of Duckietown.
 The simulator provides a realistic setting for testing the EKF-SLAM algorithm in real-time.
 The online experiments focused on validating the SLAM system's accuracy and robustness in a simulated environment, providing insights into its real-world applicability.

-The figure below illustrates the online experiment setup and the key components involved in the simulation.
+The figure below illustrates the setup for the online experiments, highlighting the key components of the simulation environment and the SLAM pipeline.
+However, we couldn't measure the accuracy of the online experiments due to the lack of ground truth data in the Duckiematrix simulator as well as the lack of landmarks.
+Also, the noise in the odometry data is almost negligeable in the simulation compared to the real world and is mainly affected by compute power.
+In the figure below, appart from the bad driving, the EKF-SLAM system is working as expected.

 ![Screenshot from 2024-12-23 21-46-49](https://github.com/user-attachments/assets/f8e1778a-4a5f-41ce-8929-d2ef8b85c0c5)
 ![Screenshot from 2024-12-23 22-29-00](https://github.com/user-attachments/assets/6303243f-9e24-4c3e-95ae-83d261959c69)

-Attempts with the current version of Duckiebot failed at building the code properly, but we expect to bmake it work on the real Duckiebot in the future.
+Attempts with the current version of Duckiebot failed at building the code properly, but we expect to bmake it work on the real Duckiebot in the future and test the system in the real world with the landmarks.

 # Conclusion

-This project focused on implementing an Extended Kalman Filter (EKF) SLAM algorithm for the Duckietown platform, integrating odometry data with April tag detections to improve localization and mapping accuracy.
-The EKF-SLAM algorithm effectively combined motion estimation with landmark-based corrections, enhancing the Duckiebot's pose estimation and mapping capabilities.
-The results improved with our implementation when compared to [4].
-The results demonstrated the algorithm's ability to reduce drift and improve localization accuracy, particularly when incorporating April tags as external landmarks.
-The different interpolation techniques and ablation studies provided valuable insights into the algorithm's performance under varying conditions, highlighting the importance of motion and measurement model parameters in SLAM accuracy.
+This project successfully implemented an Extended Kalman Filter (EKF) SLAM algorithm for the Duckietown platform, demonstrating significant improvements in localization and mapping accuracy.
+By integrating odometry data with April tag detections, the algorithm effectively reduced drift and enhanced pose estimation through landmark-based corrections.

+Comparative results showed measurable improvements over prior implementations [4], particularly when incorporating April tags as external landmarks.
+The exploration of different interpolation techniques and ablation studies provided valuable insights into the interplay between motion and measurement models, underscoring the critical role of parameter tuning in achieving robust SLAM performance.

+While challenges were encountered in deploying the algorithm on the physical Duckiebot, the successful validation in simulation highlights the EKF-SLAM algorithm's real-world potential.
+Future work will focus on refining the system for seamless integration with hardware and expanding its applicability to more complex and dynamic environments.

-# Reference
+# References

 [1] [Lane-SLAM](https://github.com/mandanasmi/lane-slam)